frankcaron/Python-Notes-Webapp/README.md

 Simple database model to store notes

-note_id as INT
+note_id as INT AUTOINC PK
-notepad_id as INT
+notepad_id as INT AUTOINC
 creator as TEXT
 date_created as DATE
 title as STRING
 content as STRING